Fast Rotational Sparse Coding: Introduction

-Several approaches have been proposed to address this shortcoming of sparse coding, often called \emph{translation-invariant}, \emph{rotation-invariant}, or \emph{transform-invariant} sparse coding.
-One approach is to first register the patches, e.g. in terms of scale and rotation as in \cite{chen_plane_2013}, before performing standard sparse coding.
+Several approaches have been proposed to address these shortcomings of sparse coding, often called \textit{translation-invariant} or \emph{convolutional} (when they address translation), \textit{rotation-invariant} (when they address rotation), or \textit{transform-invariant} (when they address the problem more generally).
+One approach is to first register the patches, e.g., in terms of scale and rotation as in \cite{chen_plane_2013}, before performing standard sparse coding.
 Such an approach is insufficient in cases like Figure~\ref{fig:toyCoding}, where patches are made of multiple atoms at different rotations and therefore cannot be aligned.
-Another class of approaches involve reformulating the coding model itself.
-To handle patch translations, \cite{BEL2013} uses a convolutional model $\vv{x} = \sum_{m=1}^M \vv{d}_m \ast \vv{a}_{m}$, where here, $\vv{x}$ and $\vv{a}$ represent entire images rather than patches.
-Or the dictionary can be augmented with all its circular shifts, $\vv{x} = \sum_{r=1}^R \vv{T}_r \vv{D} \vv{a}_{r}$~\cite{JVL2006}.
+Another class of approaches involves reformulating the coding model itself.
+We provide a brief summary of these approaches here for context; for a recent review, see \cite{garcia-cardona_convolutional_2018}.
+To handle patch translations, \cite{BEL2013} uses a convolutional model $\vv{x} = \sum_{m=1}^M \vv{d}_m \ast \vv{a}_{m}$, where $\vv{x}$ and $\vv{a}$ represent entire images rather than patches.
+Alternatively, the dictionary can be augmented with all its circular shifts $\vv{T}_r$, $\vv{x} = \sum_{r=1}^R \vv{T}_r \vv{D} \vv{a}_{r}$~\cite{JVL2006}.
 The same idea can be used with arbitrary transformations in the place of $\vv{T}_r$, e.g., rotations or scaling~\cite{wersing_sparse_2003}, and the convolutional model and transform model can be combined, $\vv{x} = \sum_{r=1}^R \sum_{m=1}^M (\vv{T}_r \vv{d}_m) \ast \vv{a}_{r,m}$~\cite{morup_transformation_2011}.
 Another formulation is the union of submodules~\cite{aeron_group_2015}, where each patch is represented by a linear combination of the other patches and all of their transforms.
+These transform-invariant approaches continue to find application in image processing, e.g., in superresolution~\cite{gu_convolutional_2015}, denoising~\cite{wohlberg_convolutional_2016}, and multimodal imaging~\cite{degraux_online_2017}.

 The main downside to these models is the computational cost: \cite{BEL2013} reports minutes to code thousands of 50 by 50 patches, \cite{wersing_sparse_2003} reports 1 to 2 days for 2000 4 by 4 patches, and \cite{morup_transformation_2011} reports minutes for a 256 by 256 image.
-In the latter two cases, the computational bottleneck is repeatedly applying the $\vv{T}_r$ operators.
+In the latter two cases, the computational bottleneck arises from repeatedly applying the $\vv{T}_r$ operators.